Click here to download a Microsoft Excel file containing the data used for the 2024 version of the Recovery Ecosystem Index (updated August 2024).

 Prescription Drug Abuse Policy System (2021) |

-State law allows syringe service program participants to possess syringes. | 1 = Yes 0 = No 0 = No Data |
+State law allows syringe service program participants to possess syringes. |

 *MOUD = Medications for opioid use disorder